mowings/scylla/README.md

 * ssh-based.
 No remote agents required.
 Offers both connect and read-timeouts to detect hung jobs
 * Run jobs on single hosts, or pools of hosts.
 Jobs run across pools can run round-robin (1 host chosen per job) or in parallel
 * Dead simple configuration
+* Simplified support for sudoed jobs
+* Support for file uploads
 * Alert on failures
 * Built in web server
-* Full API, including calls to run jobs and update host pools
+* Full API, including calls to run jobs and update/create host pools

 ## Installing it
 ### From a package